-We are seeking approval from the Pennsylvania Department of Environmental Protection (DEP) to modify water treatment improvements to reduce corrosion in lead pipes throughout the entire water system.
+We are building facilities to modify water treatment and reduce corrosion in lead pipes throughout the entire water system.
 We have identified that applying orthophosphate to treated drinking water will be more effective at reducing corrosion from lead pipes.
 Orthophosphate is widely used across the country to reduce lead in water.
-We expect to apply this improved treatment in early fall 2018.
+We expect to apply this improved treatment in early spring 2019.

 When elevated levels of lead are found in tap water within some homes, we must comply with federal law to replace a portion of the lead service lines in our water system.
 The 2018 Community Lead Response program includes replacement of PWSA-owned service lines and provides limited funding to replace lead water lines identified on private property.
 Recent changes to state law now allow us to perform lead service line replacements on private property as part of the replacement program, preventing potentially harmful partial lead service line replacements.

 Other Websites for Lead Safety Information

 To request a free customer lead test kit: Call PWSA Lead Help Desk at 412.255.8987 or go to Click here.

 For any other questions regarding the lead program, please call the PWSA Lead Help Desk at 412.255.8987 or email at LeadHelp@pgh2o.com.